opendnssec/opendnssec/INSTALL.md

     https://github.com/opendnssec/opendnssec/releases/latest/download/opendnssec-secring.asc

-to the
+And import it using:

-source download URL.
-Save the key to a file named "opendnssec.asc" and import it using "gpg --import opendnssec.asc".
+    gpg --import opendnssec.asc

 OpenDNSSEC is build using automake/autoconf, and thus includes a configure script to detect the right compilation requirements and configure any